-The information on mineral processing and metallurgical testing is taken from the MPH Technical Report prepared for PC Gold (Coates and Anderson, 2008).
+The information on mineral processing and metallurgical testing in this section is taken from the MPH Technical Report prepared for PC Gold (Coates and Anderson, 2008).

 "The historic ore produced at the Pickle Crow mine presented no major milling problems."